-At the June 2019 Swale Borough Council meeting, Tim Valentine proposed a motion to Declare a Climate & Ecological Emergency.
-The motion was passed and council staff will now work towards making the council's operations carbon neutral by 2025.
+At the June 2019 Swale Borough Council meeting, Tim Valentine proposed a motion to Declare a Climate & Ecological Emergency, the motion was passed and council staff have been working towards making the council's operations carbon neutral by 2025.
 Sittingbourne, Sheppey and Faversham intend to be Carbon Neutral by 2030.
-The council aims to be free of single use plastics by 2021.

 The Council have developed a Climate Action Plan and have set some of the most ambitious targets not only in Kent, but in the UK!
-The council have prioritized the improvement of energy efficiency and making space for nature.
-They will pursue the Swale Strategic Air Quality Action Plan and call on the Borough's MPs to support the motion.
+The council have prioritized the improvement of energy efficiency and making space for nature, they are pursuing the Swale Strategic Air Quality Action Plan and have called on the Borough's MPs to support the motion.